-Whether winter brings severe storms, light dustings or just cold temperatures, the American Academy of Pediatrics (AAP) has some valuable tips on how to keep your children safe and warm.
+Whether winter brings severe storms, light dustings or just cold temperatures, the following tips can help keep your children safe and warm.

 Dress infants and children warmly for outdoor activities.
 Several thin layers will keep them dry and warm.
 Always remember warm boots, gloves or mittens, and a hat.